A Brief Look At Every Ferrari “P” Car, From 250 to 499

 1969 312 P

-Perhaps the most obvious trait of the 312 P is just how ridiculously low it is.
+The most obvious design trait of the 312 P is its remarkably low roofline.

 With 1968 came a new set of prototype rules, and now engine displacement was capped at three liters.
-The FIA didn’t consult any manufacturers before changing the rules, and many (but especially Ferrari) felt it favored Porsche, who had lots of experience building smaller displacement prototypes.
+The FIA didn’t consult any manufacturers before changing the rules, and many (but especially Ferrari) felt it favored Porsche, which had lots of experience building smaller displacement prototypes.
 Ferrari didn’t participate in 1968 due to budget concerns and frustration with the new rules.
-Ironically the 1968 championship was won by the Gulf GT40’s that were raced in the Group 4 category thanks to a loophole.
+Ironically, the 1968 championship was won by the Gulf GT40s, which were raced in the Group 4 category, thanks to a loophole.
 Ferrari’s new car for 1969 was very much an F1 car with sports car bodywork, and the engine was a detuned version of the 312 F1’s V12.
-The 3.0 liter V12 made 420 horsepower at a screaming 9400 RPM, and it was also a stressed member of the chassis, which was way ahead of it’s time for a sportscar.
-The 312 P was very quick, and managed several class wins in 1969, although notably not at Le Mans.
-Porsche was already racing their 917, which was a 5-liter monster that used the same loophole that the Gulf GT40’s had.
-This meant the the 312 P was very unlikely to win races overall and Ferrari had just been acquired by Fiat, so Ferrari sold the two 312 P’s to N.A.R.T and began work on a 5-liter car to challenge Porsche.
-The 312 P’s were raced for several more years by N.A.R.T, sometimes with spider bodywork, to some success including a class win at the Daytona 24 Hours.
+The 3.0 liter V12 made 420 horsepower at a screaming 9400 RPM, and it was also a stressed member of the chassis, which was years ahead of its time for a sportscar.
+The 312 P was rapid and managed several class wins in 1969, although notably not at Le Mans.
+Porsche was already racing their 917, a 5-liter monster that used the same loophole as the Gulf GT40s had.
+This meant the 312 P was very unlikely to win races overall, and Fiat had just acquired Ferrari, so Ferrari sold the two 312 Ps to N.A.R.T. and began work on a 5-liter car to challenge Porsche.
+The 312 P’s were raced for several more years by N.A.R.T., sometimes with spider bodywork, to some success, including a class win at the Daytona 24 Hours.

 Specs: 3.0 Liter V12, 420 horsepower, 190 MPH top speed, 1,499 pounds dry weight